openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 This controller will be responsible for translation of Machine API resources to Cluster API resources, and vice-versa.

 This controller will be responsible for creating Cluster API versions of Machine API resources, when they do not exist.
-It will observe the authoritative `spec` field described [above][authoritative-api] to synchronise between the two resources, overwriting anything in the non-authoritative resource that does not match with the authoritative resource.
+It will observe the authoritative `status` field described [above][authoritative-api] to synchronise between the two resources, overwriting anything in the non-authoritative resource that does not match with the authoritative resource.

 When errors occur during synchronisation, the controller will write conditions to the Machine API resource to report the failure.

-On successful synchronisation, the controller will update the Machine API resource's `status` to reflect the current synchronised generation of the authoritative resource, and set the `status.authoritativeAPI` field to the value of the authoritative resource.
+On successful synchronisation, the controller will update the Machine API resource's `status` to reflect the current synchronised generation of the authoritative resource.
 This will allow users to keep track of, and ensure that the latest changes to the authoritative resource have been synchronised.

 [authoritative-api]: (#authority-of-resources-and-controller-reconciliations)

+#### Migration of resources

+To allow the migration between Machine API and Cluster API resources and vice versa, we will implement a new controller `machine-api-migration-controller`.
+This controller will be responsible for co-ordinating the hand over of authority between the Machine API and Cluster API controllers.

+The controller will observe the `spec` and `status` authoritative API fields and look for a difference between them.
+A difference indicating the cluster admin requested a migration between the two APIs.

+When the `spec` and `status` differ, it will first check if the `Synchronized` condition is set to `True`, if it is not, this indicates an unmigratable resource and therefore should take no action.

+If the condition allows, the controller will set the `status.authoritativeAPI` to the `Migrating` value and wait for the old authoritative resource to set the `Paused` condition to `True`.

+Once the `Paused` condition is observed, the controller will move the `status` to match the `spec` allowing the new authoritative API to take over.

+This is the controller that will be responsible for pausing and un-pausing Cluster API resources as part of the handover.

 ##### MachineSet Synchronisation

 MachineSets in Machine API map to a MachineSet and InfrastructureTemplate in Cluster API.
 The sync controller will create the Cluster API MachineSet with the same name as the Machine API MachineSet to ensure a 1:1 mapping between these resources.
 The InfrastructureTemplate will be named based on the MachineSet name and a hash of the content within it [^6].
-InfrastructureTemplates are immutable, but MachineSet’s in Machine API are not, should the content of the MachineSet change, a new InfrastructureTemplate will be created and the old template will be removed when no longer required.
+InfrastructureTemplates are immutable, but MachineSet’s in Machine API are not; should the content of the MachineSet change, a new InfrastructureTemplate will be created and the old template will be removed when no longer required.

 The `providerSpec` forms the basis of the conversion to the InfrastructureTemplate in this case and is where errors may occur.
 Some values from the `providerSpec` in Machine API are moved to the InfrastructureCluster resource (a cluster wide infrastructure reference) and as such, if these values do not match that which is set on the InfrastructureCluster, we cannot convert losslessly.

+As an example of this, we expect all Machines to exist in the same resource group in Azure today.
+The resource group is a property of the InfraCluster in Azure and as such, cannot vary by MachineSet.
+If a customer has somehow (we don't believe this is actually possible) created MachineSets that span resource groups, then this would present as non-convertible.

 To understand the likelihood of this, we can use existing CCX data [^7] to determine if there will be clashes in this data before we implement the controller.